Theme Guide: Onu-Koro (BCOT)

 [ Monster Effect ]

-If this card is sent to the GY: You can Special Summon 1 Level 4 or lower EARTH monster from your GY, except this card.
-If this card is banished: You can Special Summon 1 Level 3 or lower “Rahi” monster from your GY.
+If this card is sent to the GY: You can Special Summon 1 other Level 4 or lower EARTH monster from your GY, but negate its effects.
+If this card is banished: You can target 1 Beast or Winged Beast “Rahi” monster in your GY; banish it, and if you do, draw 1 card.
 You can only use 1 “Ussal, Crab Rahi” effect per turn, and only once that turn.

-Bionicle: Challenge of the Rahi (v3.15.5)
+Bionicle: Challenge of the Rahi (v4.7.3)

 What you do is this: Put Onepu on the field, activate Midak in your hand to send himself and an Ussal from the Deck to the GY, the Ussal triggers to bring back Midak, and with Onepu bringing back the Ussal you now have 3 monsters on the field.
 Do whatever combos you so desire from here, and once you’re done use Onu-Koro to shuffle back a bunch of EARTH monsters, including Midak who will instead come to your hand.
 Then on a subsequent turn you just need to find Onepu again, and due to him putting back the banished Ussal on Normal Summon everything is ready to go for another round.